 How the scam works:

-(video below) You are checking your Facebook and one of your new added contacts starts a conversation with you using the chat feature.
-You remember all of a sudden that you added this 'Emily Walker' as a friend about a month ago although you didn't really know her.
+(with video below) You are on Facebook and one of your new added contacts starts a conversation with you using the chat feature.
+You remember all of a sudden that you added this 'Emily Walker' [insert any name you want here] as a friend about a month ago although you didn't really know her.

 However, you saw her posts are decent, sometimes even funny, so you don't worry much about her.
 Then one day, as mentioned, she finds you online.

-After starting the chat, 'Emily says she works for the promotions department at Facebook Inc.
+After starting the chat, 'Emily' says she works for Facebook's promotions department.